patriciogonzalezvivo/eyeo16/README.md

 ![communitas](imgs/communitas.png)

 Note:
-...with the kids in mind, at Interactivos I worked on a collective drawing installation.
-I made a device to try to promote interaction between people instead of alienation.
+...**with the kids in mind, at Interactivos I worked on a collective drawing installation**.
+I made a device to try to **promote interaction** between people instead of alienation.

 But I found that the installation didn't get people to interact in the ways I'd imagined...